 Your request to Us must:

 - Provide sufficient information that allows Us to reasonably verify You are the person about whom We collected personal information or an authorized representative

-Describe Your request with sufficient detail that allows Us to
+Describe Your request with sufficient detail that

 properly understand, evaluate, and respond to it